Provider FAQ

 - Good Communication Skills

-A Provider can care for up to 6 children, including their own children under the age of 4 years; 2 children under the age of 2 years and the rest over 2 years old.
+A Provider can care for up to 6 children, including their own children under the age of 4 years; 1 child under one year of age, 2 children under the age of two, and 3 children under the age of three.

 A Provider with Etobicoke Home Child Care Agency signs a contract agreeing to the terms of the agency’s policies and procedures, and Child Care and Early Years Act.
 Providers with our licensed agency, EHCCA, have access to resources and training and learning opportunities.
 Our agency will provide support and consultation to Providers with any issues and challenges that may arise.